CamFlow/camflow-dev/README.md

  * it may ask for sudo password

 ## Plan
-* 0.1.1 update to kernel version 4.4.6
+* 0.1.2 look at some form of automated testing.
-* 0.2.0 IFC tags and provenance data persistence across reboot
+* 0.2.0 IFC tags and provenance data persistence across reboot.

 ## TODO
 * Look at [keystore](https://lwn.net/Articles/210502/) to store tag related metadata (e.g. associated certificate for MW)